Your industry news - first Number 1 for Recruitment

 Celebrations were in full swing in Swansea last week to mark the 1000th employee, Tarik Miah and the longest serving employee, David Kenneally, finding work with TC Facilities Management through employment partner, Remploy.

+Waterless Co., manufacturer of no-water urinals and other washroom products, suggests we use our smartphones to help reduce water consumption.
 CEO Klaus Reichardt, says there are now 'apps' designed specifically to 'help us realise how much water we use and suggest ways to reduce consumption'.

 The Cleanzine Archive Search